 The purpose of the major is to provide students with interdisciplinary breadth; however, we also encourage students to work with their faculty advisors to formulate their coursework around issues or themes of particular interest.

 The Women’s, Gender, and Sexuality Studies major is thirty-three (33) credits.

 Course Requirements for the Major:

 1).
-Foundation courses (both are required):
+Foundation courses (all are required):

 WGST 101: Introduction to Women’s Studies